Just Diagnosed With Hepatitis C?

 These three hep C patients are here to help!
 They share the strategies that helped them get through their own diagnoses.

-Getting a hepatitis C diagnosis can be very upsetting, particularly because the disease is one that’s not widely talked about—even though an estimated 3.5 million people in the U.S. are currently living with the virus.
+Getting a hepatitis C diagnosis can be very upsetting, particularly because the disease is one that’s not widely talked about—even though an estimated 2.4 to 3 million people in the U.S. are currently living with the virus.
 And while speaking to your doctor is a necessary starting point to managing the disease, sometimes you also just want to hear the real deal from people who have or had hep C to know what to expect when it comes to day-to-day life.

 Below, these three patients share the advice that best helped them deal with their hepatitis C:

 Karen Hoyt, 62, diagnosed in 2010 (unclear how it was contracted); founder of ihelpc.com

 Rick Nash, 33, born with hepatitis C; founder of hcvme.org